The Los Angeles Angels (45-45) are on the road to face the Los Angeles Dodgers (50-38) at Dodger Stadium on Saturday wit...

 Two years later, they were back under the Los Angeles Angels name tag and since 2016 the highest the team has finished is in second spot which occurred in the 2017 season.
 The Angels, despite it being a shortened season, finished the 2020 season with 26 wins placing them fourth in the American League West.

-If you are a fan of the Los Angeles Angels, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Los Angeles Angels have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Los Angeles Angels, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Los Angeles Angels have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Los Angeles Angels?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!